The Ultimate Church Live Streaming Setup Guide (All The Equipment And Services You Need)

 The best camera for live streaming church is the one that has an HDMI output and can broadcast in HD.
 You can get it for less than $1,000 or even for free (donations).

 - Camcorder.
 Budget camcorders are great when you need to shoot in low light.
 For example, this consumer camcorder is suitable for churches and it’s less than $1,000.

 - DSLR camera.
 With DSLR cameras you might get “more bang for your buck” because they are better suited to film in low light.
 However, they have other potential disadvantages to look into.
 Here’s our recommended DSLR camera and here is a comparison between DSLR cameras and camcorders in general.

-- IP live camera.
+- IP Live Camera.
 The biggest advantage of these cameras is that they are very affordable.
 You can install several of them in your church sanctuary so you can shoot from different angles.
-Another upside is that you can use IP cameras to broadcast directly to a streaming video platform where your congregation can watch live.
+Another upside is that you can use IP cameras to stream directly to your website where your congregation can watch live.
 Here’s an IP camera that we recommend.